 Cycling in Madrid is a fun, healthy, and environmentally friendly way to get around the city.

 According to the European Environment Agency, transport is responsible for a considerable part of the total greenhouse gas emissions.

-Therefore, the bicycle tours in Madrid result in fewer emissions released into the atmosphere, help to protect biodiversity and decrease noise pollution.
+Therefore, bicycle tours in Madrid result in fewer emissions released into the atmosphere, help to protect biodiversity, and decrease noise pollution.

 Besides, pedaling is beneficial for your health, reducing the risk of cardiac diseases and heart attacks.

 Madrid´s nice weather is very convenient to go for a ride.
 Rain is not usual, but in July and August a bottle of water will be much appreciated, especially in the hottest parts of the day.